Disentangled Multimodal Representation Learning for Recommendation: Experiments

 \subsection{\textbf{Performance comparison}}

 The results of our model and all the competitors over the five datasets are reported in Table~\ref{tab:results}.
 Overall, it can be seen that our method outperforms all the competitors consistently across all the datasets in terms of different metrics.
-By grouping all the methods into two categories based on whether using multimodal information, we gain some interesting observations.
+By grouping all the methods into two categories based on whether they use multimodal information, we make some interesting observations.

 The methods in the first block only use the user-item interactions.
 NeuMF models the non-linear interactions between users and items by using deep neural networks and achieves better performance than the traditional MF methods using linear interactions~\cite{he2017neural}.
 NGCF exploits high-order connectivities between users and items through embedding propagation over the graph structure.
 Hence it obtains better user and item representations than NeuMF.
 DGCF outperforms NGCF across all the datasets.
 This is attributed to the utilization of disentangled representation to learn robust and independent user and item embeddings by considering users' diverse intents.
 However, the aforementioned methods all use the dot product as the interaction function.
-As pointed out in~\cite{hsieh2017cml}, dot product does not obey the triangle inequality and thus cannot well model fine-grained user preferences.
+As pointed out in~\cite{hsieh2017cml}, dot product does not obey the triangle inequality and thus cannot model fine-grained user preferences well.
 By using a metric-based learning approach, CML outperforms both NeuMF and NGCF by a large margin.
 This observation is also consistent with the results reported in~\cite{liu2018MAML}.